-The financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Company.
-The future business environment may differ from management's assessment.
+These financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Company.
+The actual future business environment may differ from management's assessment.

 2 Basis of accounting